electron/i18n/content/current/pt-BR/docs/tutorial/security.md

 ## 14) Não use `openExternal` com conteúdo não confiável

-O Shell [`abrirá`](../api/shell.md#shellopenexternalurl-options) permite abrir uma determinada URI do protocolo com os utilitários nativos da área de trabalho.
+Shell's [`openExternal`][open-external] allows opening a given protocol URI with the desktop's native utilities.
 On macOS, for instance, this function is similar to the `open` terminal command utility and will open the specific application based on the URI and filetype association.

 ### Por que?

-O uso impróprio de [`openExternal`](../api/shell.md#shellopenexternalurl-options) pode ser aproveitado para comprometer o host do usuário.
+Improper use of [`openExternal`][open-external] can be leveraged to compromise the user's host.
 Quando o openExternal é usado com conteúdo não confiável, ele pode ser aproveitado para executar comandos arbitrários.

 ### Como?